wuduhren/cloud-function-datastore-tutorial/README.md

 	* Install Cloud Function SDK
 	* Deploy
 * Save a log
-	* Cloud Function
+	* Take a look at the function
 	* Send a request to Cloud Function
-    * HTTP/HTTPS request from browser
 	* Check the log on Datastore
+* Summary
 * OS & APIs versions

 # Setup Cloud Datastore